Meniere’s is a multifactoral disease which can be caused by many different things. Hence it requires a holistic approach to finding the route cause.

 The first step is to get copies of all your medical records so you can review the scope of your testing so far and determine how best to proceed.
 See what test have not been performed and which treatments have not yet been tried.

-Depending upon the results of these tests can then lead to a subsequent specific treatment pathway to reduce inflammation within your body, relieve the load on the immune system and lead to improved control of Meniere’s symptoms.
+A Functional Practitioner will take an holistic view to help you find the root cause of your Menieres which can then lead to a subsequent specific treatment pathway to reduce inflammation within your body, relieve the load on the immune system and lead to improved control of Meniere’s symptoms.

 Specialist Diagnosis Centres for Meniere’s

-At Deaf to Menieres we are working to link up partnerships in the UK to form diagnostic centres who are willing to specialise in the analysis and testing for each of the above multifactoral potential causes .
+At Deaf to Menieres we are working to link up partnerships to form diagnostic centres who are willing to specialise in the analysis and testing for each of the above multifactoral potential causes .

 Emerging Functional Medicine specialisms need to be established for HLA testing and immune system overload.
 Microbiome, gut, ENT, bacteria and fungus testing for internal infection.

-Once a GP and/or ENT Consultant have completed their normal testing and discounted other contributory factors not Meniere’s related through MRI scan, blood tests etc.
+A first step however would generally be for your GP and/or ENT Consultant to have completed their normal testing and discounted other contributory factors not Meniere’s related through MRI scan, blood tests etc.

 This article published in the British Journal of General Practice written by Philippa Thomson argues that Meniere’s Disease is currently over diagnosed by GP’s and ENT Consultants.